ucb-ee290c/fa18-gps/doc/FFTSearch-Zhaokai.md

 - [RESULT]#19 :FOUND LOC: freq:4129400, phase:6183
 - [RESULT]#22 :FOUND LOC: freq:4128400, phase:15040

 The table below is the SV infomation provided by the data source.
+From here we can see the phase is a little bit shift, which need tracking loop to locked the exact phase.
+Also, the frequency shift because of the finite doppler shift search resolution and range, and will also be covered by tracking loop.

 ![signal](pictures/signal.png)
 ## Effect of different K
-Larger K will improve the signal to noise ratio of weak satellite signal and will reduce the possibility of false acquisition.
+- Larger K will improve the signal to noise ratio of weak satellite signal and will reduce the possibility of false acquisition.
-The result of using different K when FFT searching is list in the figure below.
+- The result of using different K when FFT searching is list in the figure below.
+For K=1, there is still obvious noise floor in plot 1, but it is gradually averaged out when K increase.
+In this case, even K=1 can get good SNR(sufficient to get correct phase).
+But the number of iterations should be parameterize in higher-level control logic generator.

 ![fft](pictures/fft-keffect.png)

 ## Sparse FFT
+- The sparse FFT aliases the input data, which is equivalent to subsample FFT spectrum.
+Since for GPS application, the FFT result only have one peak ideally, the correct code phase can be obtained using the subsampled FFT result.
-For different k, the effect of Sparse FFT is tested in Python model(only Actually FFT time is accumulated, since SFFT need some extra pre-proccess of the data and it can only be done in a serial way in python).The table below shows the time for different k.
+- For different k, the effect of Sparse FFT is tested in Python model(only Actually FFT time is accumulated, since SFFT need some extra pre-proccess of the data and it can only be done in a serial way in python).The table below shows the time for different k.

 | k  | FFT time(s) | Sparse FFT time(s) |
 |----|--------------|---------------------|